 We have also built a comprehensive support network for our other residents (people with special needs and families with children) as they rise to overcome the many health challenges that are associated with the trauma of living in one of the poorest, most violent cities in the nation.

-Our program features an Assisted Living program (through Caring, Inc.), healthy cooking classes, a congregate lunch program, exercise classes, weight loss support groups, chronic disease self-management workshops, supplemental food programs (through Twilight Harvest, a partnership with the Food Bank of South Jersey), and massage therapy, among other programs, which not only help our residents feel better about their lives but can also lead to significant medical savings due to fewer emergency hospitalizations and, in some cases, a decline in prescription drug needs and their related costs.
+Our program features an Assisted Living and senior day care program (through Caring, Inc.), healthy cooking classes, exercise classes, weight loss support groups, chronic disease self-management workshops, supplemental food programs (through Twilight Harvest, a partnership with the Food Bank of South Jersey), and massage therapy, among other programs, which not only help our residents feel better about their lives but can also lead to significant medical savings due to fewer emergency hospitalizations and, in some cases, a decline in prescription drug needs and their related costs.
 Over the years, the Social Services department has worked to support Northgate II’s Resident Advisory Board, which provides a forum for tenants to voice their concerns and to ensure the operations of the building are reflective of resident needs.